Share this publication

 Las Tablas is a small town like any other with a few blocks, a church in the centre and quaint colonial architecture.
 For all but one week a year Las Tablas, a sleepy nondescript Peninsula town of about 10,000 people, is transformed into the wildest, party town during its annual carnival celebration!
-It’s populations swells in size to over 200,000 people, who come from all over to celebrate carnival!
+Its population swells in size to over 200,000 people, who come from all over to celebrate carnival!

-To say that carnival in Las Tablas is the towns biggest party is putting it too mildly.
+To say that carnival in Las Tablas is the town’s biggest party is putting it too mildly.
 In fact this carnival is one of the biggest parties in the entire country!
 Las Tablas Carnival is Panama’s biggest and wildest carnival celebration, which is saying a lot for a country that is famous for its carnival spirit!
 Street parades, parties, colourful costumes, fireworks and plenty of food and drink.
 Las Tablas Carnival is the most anticipated event of the year!

 Carnival holds a deep cultural significance for people all over Latin America and Las Tablas, Panama is one of the biggest carnival destinations in the region.
-Panamanians save all year so that they can escape to the beach or the “interior” (as everything beyond Panama City is referred is called) for a the four days during carnival.
+Panamanians save all year so that they can escape to the beach or the “interior” (as everything beyond Panama City is called) for the four days during carnival.